 Graduate School information on the Accelerated Masters Program.

-Students must complete a thesis, PILOT, or comprehensive exam.
+Plan II is the option taken by students in the MFT and Child Life Concentrations, who complete comprehensive exams or comprehensive exam equivalents as their capstone requirement.
+HDFS students with no concentration who do not select Plan I will typically complete a comprehensive exam as part of Plan II.
 The comprehensive exam is a take-home essay exam normally completed in the student’s final semester.
 Students will have two attempts to pass the comprehensive exam.

 Internship Requirements